vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bug fix ] Due to an issue where the hidden setting does not function properly when TreeShaking is enabled and CSS splitting is disabled, TreeShaking has been temporarily disabled as a workaround.

 = 1.85.0 =
 [ Add function ][ Core Table ] Add scroll hint for horizontal scrolling.
 [ Specification change ][ Post List (Pro) ] Disable link on edit screen.